Pocket Full of Kryptonite

 Pocket Full of Kryptonite is the debut studio album by the American rock band Spin Doctors, released in August 1991.

-The album initially sold 60,000 copies in late 1991 due to its growing hardcore fanbase, before several radio stations (including WEQX in Vermont) started playing the single "Little Miss Can't Be Wrong" in mid-1992.
-The combined strength of the single along with the follow-up "Two Princes" led to the album's peak at Nos.
-1 and 3 on the Billboard Top Heatseekers and Billboard 200 albums charts, respectively.
-It is currently the band's best selling album, and was certified 5× Platinum by the RIAA.
+Though the band had a small devoted fanbase, initial album sales of 60,000 units were mediocre for a major label act.
+By mid-1992 interest in the band grew after several radio stations started playing the single "Little Miss Can't Be Wrong".
+The combined strength of the single along with the follow-up song "Two Princes" led to the album's peaking at number 1 on the Billboard Top Heatseekers and number 3 Billboard 200 albums charts, respectively.
+It is the band's best selling album, and was certified 5× Platinum by the RIAA.

-It was remastered and reissued in 2011 as a 20th-anniversary edition, with a bonus track added to the original album and a second disc of demos previously released only on cassette, plus two live tracks.
+The album was remastered and reissued in 2011 as a 20th-anniversary edition, with a bonus track added to the original album and a second disc of demos previously released only on cassette, plus two live tracks.

 The album's title is a quote from the opening track, "Jimmy Olsen's Blues".